Astragalus cicer: Morphology

 Cicer milkvetch exhibits rhizomes (sometimes referred to as creeping roots), or an extended horizontal stem propagated underground, which continuously grow as the plant ages.
 Thus, the plant becomes increasingly vigorous with time.
 In regards to proliferation, cicer milkvetch spreads by its utilization of rhizomatous growth, in addition to reproduction via seeds.
 Seeds (produced by pods) have a very thick integument (or seed coat) which requires scarification to proceed towards germination.
 The hardy aspect of the seed coat acts as a preventative barrier against microbial invasion.
 In addition, the thickness of the seed coat reduces the capacity for water absorption, which in turn allows for the seed to remain dormant for a longer period of time.
 Stipules are readily observed and green in color.
 Leaves are compound and alternate.

 Flowers and fruit

 Flowers of Astragalus cicer are pale yellow and 15–16 cm in length.
-Cicer milkvetch employs inflorescence of its flowers, where 15 to 60 flowers grow in a raceme (type of inflorescence, as illustrated in the adjacent image).
-The flowers of a cicer milkvetch are radial in symmetry and exhibit a 5-lobed "hairy" calyx.
-They are also asympetalous, in that the petals of the flower are not fused.
+The 15 to 60 flowers in the inflorescence grow in a raceme (as illustrated in the adjacent image).
+The flowers of a cicer milkvetch have a 5-lobed hairy calyx.
+They are asympetalous: the petals are not fused.
 Stamens come in sets of 9 to 10.
-Cicer milkvetch bears fruit in the form of a legume, and is thus dehiscent.
+Cicer milkvetch bears fruit in the form of a legume.
 Pods also exhibit a pale yellow color, whilst turning black when fully mature.